 My research deforms and expands the enterprise of political theory.
 I pursue these ends through two primary methods.

-First, I present scholars in fields such as feminist, queer, Asian American, African American, and Indigenous studies as political theorists.
+First, I present scholars in fields such as feminist, queer, Asian American, African American, and Indigenous studies as political thinkers.
 Academic divisions of labor often hold that so-called "minority studies," viewed as sociological or anthropological, have little to contribute to theoretical matters.
 By bringing scholars of those fields into conversation with more traditional political theorists, I not only diversify a canon and a discipline that are populated mostly by white men.
 I also expand the sites in which political thought may be found and thus alter what political thought looks like.